VeryBigThings/funicular/README.md

 ![Visual example](./doc/funicular.edn.png)

-As can be seen on the image above, there are 4 main types of nodes in the EDN document, mainly:
+As can be seen in the image above, there are 4 main types of nodes in the EDN document, mainly:
 * **document structure / config** (gray, `:api`, `:commands`, `:queries`) - document sections with specific purposes
 * **context** (red, `:api-v1`, `:tracking`, `:util`) - nodes that group related API functions - used for semantic (contextual) grouping
 * **resolver** nodes (green, `:get-numbers`, `:log-visitor`, `:ping`) - nodes that hold definitions on how the request is actually executed along with rules of execution